The general themes of my research are mathematical equilibrium and non-equilibrium statistical

 Some answers to these questions can be found in Les Houches lecture notes 2005 and references therein.

-Recent papers include the dissipative model with arbitrary small dissipation (giving some non-trivial lower bounds on the avalanches of the critical model), and the model on an infinite random binary tree.
+Recent papers include the dissipative model with arbitrary small dissipation (also giving some power law lower bounds on the avalanches of the critical model), and the model on an infinite random binary tree.

 The work around this theme has been done in collaboration with